framps/raspiBackupDoc/en/src/error-messages.md

 Cause:

-When a partition is rewritten, it must not be mounted.
+When a partition is written, it must not be mounted.

 Further actions: